 Regarding the outsourcing of the policy administration and the investment management AIG Life Insurance Company (Switzerland) Ltd ("AIG CH") and ASL entered into an Insurance Services Administration Agreement on 28 February 2012 pursuant to which AIG CH intended to provide certain administration services to ASL, among others the management of the investment and the liquidity of ASL.
 On 31 December 2015 with the consent of AIG CH, ASL has concluded a Discretionary Investment Management Agreement with AIG Asset Management (Europe) Limited, London, UK, which provides that the investment and liquidity of ASL shall be managed in the future by AIG Asset Management (Europe) Limited, London, UK, while AIG CH continues to provide the other administration services outsourced to it by the Insurance Service Administration Agreement of 28 February 2012.
+That agreement was cancelled by the end of 2020 as result of the Company's acquisition by YOUPLUS.

 The "Business Partner Risk Management & Governance Policy (302)" of AIG Inc. is applicable to the outsourcing of functions and activities of ASL.
-This policy establishes the minimum requirements, which are supplemented by specific standards for each Business Unit ("302 Life & Retirement

-Business Partner Risk Management & Governance Standards", "302 Property Casualty Business Partner Risk Management & Governance Standards", "302 UGC Business Partner Risk Management & Governance Standards", "302 AIG Business Partners - Business Partner Risk Management & Governance Standards").
+This policy establishes the minimum requirements, which are supplemented by specific standards for each Business Unit ("302 Life & Retirement Business Partner Risk Management & Governance Standards", "302 Property Casualty Business Partner Risk Management & Governance Standards", "302 UGC Business Partner Risk Management & Governance Standards", "302 AIG Business Partners - Business Partner Risk Management & Governance Standards").
 While ASL maintains a risk-based Business Partner Risk Management & Governance Program, ASL retains ultimate responsibility for activities delegated to Business Partners unless otherwise dictated by industry or local practices.
 The Business Partner Governance Program encompasses the following minimum requirements: